PKing70/beaker-guide/docs/first/second.md

 $ export PYTHONPATH=.
 ```

-2. Set and exportthe EPOCH environment variable, required by this experiment:
+2. Set and export the EPOCH environment variable, required by this experiment:
 ```bash
 $ EPOCH=10
 $ export EPOCH
 ```

-3. From your local `mnist-example-master` directory, run the main program in Python:
+3. From your `mnist-example-master` directory, run the main program in Python:
 ```bash
 $ python beaker_pytorch/main.py
 ```